herbiebradley/CycleGAN-Tensorflow/README.md

     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── LICENSE
-    ├── eval_cityscapes    <- This contains scripts for getting the experiment results.
     └── src                <- Source code for use in this project ├── __init__.py    <- Makes src a Python module │